 ||U.S.C.G.
 Tel (207) 767 0320

-The nations visited and the vessel’s registry may also impose further requirements.
-MSC Cruises reserves the right to report any allegation to law enforcements.
-For incidents in foreign waters/ports, you may contact the closest U.S. Embassy/Consulate:
+These requirements apply to incidents in U.S. waters, or on the high seas or in foreign waters if the assailant or victim is a U.S. national, where the F.B.I. can assert jurisdiction.
+Each of the nations visited and the vessel’s nation of registry may also impose additional requirements.
+MSC Cruises reserves the right to report any criminal allegations to any law enforcement.
+In addition, for incidents in foreign waters or ports you may contact the closest U.S. Embassy/Consulate listed below:

 ANTIGUA, GUADELOUPE, ST LUCIA, ST KITTS, ST VINCENT, BRITISH & U.S. VIRGIN ISLANDS refer to BARBADOS contacts